NoSleepTillLambos/FirstOrderMedical/README.md

 ### Feature 2

-The features of this page include a dougnut chart, a bar graph displaying the market cap of the crpytocurrency's in question and finally a polar area graph displaying the total market caps
+The features of this page include a doughnut chart, a bar graph displaying the market cap of the Crpyto Currency's in question and finally a polar area graph displaying the total market caps

 ![image4][src/assets/4926360.png]